Sunday, May 31, 2009

 One should protect living beings from suffering, as evidenced by the angel rebuking Balaam for striking his she-ass.

-But consider this ruling: if one has a choice whether to unload his friend's animal, which is suffering under a load, or to load his enemy's one – he should load his enemy's, in order to subdue his own Evil Inclination.
-What about the animal suffering? - Subduing one's Evil Inclination is more important.
+But consider this ruling: if one has a choice whether to unload his friend's animal, which is suffering under a load or to load his enemy's – he should load his enemy's in order to subdue his own evil inclination.
+What about the animal suffering? - Subduing one's evil inclination is more important.

 Wednesday, May 27, 2009

-If one saw another person's animal lying under its burden, and he unloaded it, allowing it to get up, and then reloaded the burden upon it, and then shortly thereafter, the animal lay down again, he is still obligated to unload or reload as necessary, for it is stated: “...help, you shall help...”
+If one saw another person's animal lying under its burden, and he unloaded it, allowing it to get up, and then reloaded the load upon it, and then shortly after that, the animal lay down again, he is still obligated to unload or reload as necessary, for it is stated: "...help, you shall help..."

 Tuesday, May 26, 2009

-How is a finder to determine whether the objects he has found is truly lost?
+How is a finder to determine whether the objects he has found are truly lost?
 If he found a donkey or a cow grazing by the road, this is not considered a lost object.
-If he found a donkey with its gear overturned, or a cow running through the vineyards, this is indeed a lost object.
+This is a lost object if he found a donkey with its gear overturned or a cow running through the vineyards.

-If one returned an animal and it ran away, and this happened four or five times, he is still obligated to return it yet again, because it is stated “...return, you shall return them...”
-For missed work he gets compensation only as a laborer.
-But if the stipulates his wage in court, he can get it.
+If one returned an animal and it ran away, and this happened four or five times, he is still obligated to return it yet again because it is stated, "...return, you shall return them..."
+For missed work, he gets compensation only as a laborer.
+But if he stipulates his wage in court, he can get it.

 Monday, May 25, 2009

-In the verse “You shall not see the ox of your brother or his sheep wandering and hide from them, rather, you shall return them to your brother” the words “...and hide from them...” can be understood to mean that sometimes you do hide from them.
-For example, an elderly person is not required to pick up an object that is beneath his dignity.
+In the verse "You shall not see the ox of your brother or his sheep wandering and hide from them, rather, you shall return them to your brother," the words "...and hide from them..." can be understood to mean that sometimes you do hide from them.
+For example, an elderly person is not required to pick up an object beneath his dignity.

 Concerning the areas in which Moses should instruct the Jews, the words “...that they shall do...” refer to maintaining a standard of conduct that goes beyond the letter of the law.
 Said Rabbi Yochanan: “Jerusalem was destroyed only because Jews didn't go beyond the letter of the law.”